Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 The length of time that your recordings will be stored for depends on your system and your settings.
 The most important factor is the size of the hard drive.
 Since our recorders are designed to constantly replace the oldest footage with newest footage, the size of the hard drive greatly determines how long recordings will be stored for.
 Other settings, such as the number of cameras, resolution, and frames-per-second rate, as well as scheduled and motion-triggered recording options, can also extend your recording times.

-Yes, all of your security footage will be automatically compressed using H.264 Advanced Video Coding (AVC).
+Yes, all of your security footage will be automatically compressed using either H.264 Advanced Video Coding (AVC) or HEVC (H.265) High Efficiency Video Coding.
 This will save you massive amounts of data and extend your recording times, without losing any noticeable quality in the footage.
 There is a big difference between the way analog and IP systems will compress footage, however.
 In analog systems, the video is compressed in the DVR while IP cameras will compress the data themselves before sending the data to the NVR.
-It is important to note that our 4K capable NVR (NR900) also comes equipped to handle H.265 High Efficiency Video Coding (HEVC).

 H.264 Advanced Video Coding was a big part in making HD content accessible for television and streaming.
 It promised identical video quality but at half the bitrate (the amount of data required to encode the video).
 The main method of H.264 video encoding is called interframe compression.
 This essentially involves a comparison between previous and future frames to the current frame.
 If most pixels are virtually the same, then the data from the original frame is intercoded to the new frame.
 This means that only the pixels that have changed will be stored in the data.
 H.265 High Efficiency Video Encoding takes the process further by looking within the same frame for similarities (intraframe compression).
 It also uses more motion prediction modes and a greater intrerframe compression techniques to keep file sizes smaller without losing video quality.
 In the end, H.265 encoding attempts to do the same thing for 4K and 8K resolutions as H.264 encoding did for 1080p HD - identical video quality but at half the bitrate.